Please visit our Online Application FAQ for questions about the application process.

 What is the status of my application?
 When will I know if I am invited to interview?

 Due to significant concerns about applicant privacy, we do not give ANY application information over the telephone.
 When an application is received in the GSPP Admissions Office, a status email is sent to the applicant.
 Follow up status emails are sent as necessary.
+Applicants will be able to continue to check their application status online as well.
+Instructions on how to check your status online will be sent to you after you submit your online application.

 Interviews are typically held the last weekend in February and/or the first weekend in March IN DENVER.
 If an applicant is invited to interview, the applicant will be called and asked to schedule that interview.
 Invitations are extended as applications are reviewed.
 GSPP makes every effort to allow adequate time for travel planning.